Needle: A Generative AI-Powered Multi-modal Database for Answering Complex Natural Language Queries: The GenAI-powered Monte-Carlo Method

-Nearest-neighbor search in traditional settings is a well-studied line of research where many algorithms and indices such as Voronoi diagrams~\cite{kolahdouzan2004voronoi}, tree data structures~\cite{yianilos1993data}, and local sensitive hashing~\cite{jafari2021survey, huang2015query} have been proposed for efficient exact and approximate query answering.
+\stitle{Nearest-Neighbor Search} Nearest-neighbor search in traditional settings is a well-studied line of research where many algorithms and indices such as Voronoi diagrams~\cite{kolahdouzan2004voronoi}, tree data structures~\cite{yianilos1993data}, and local sensitive hashing~\cite{jafari2021survey, huang2015query} have been proposed for efficient exact and approximate query answering.
 In such settings, the data points are specified as points in a $d$ dimensional space, i.e., $t_i\in\Re^d$, where the goal is to find the $k$ nearest neighbors to a query point $q \in \Re^d$ based on a distance function $dist: \Re^d\times \Re^d\rightarrow \Re$.
 That is, $k\mbox{-min}_{t_i\in\dee} dist(q,t_i)$.
-Such approaches, however, are not directly applicable in our setting because of the following challenges. \begin{enumerate} \item Multi-modal tuples such as images are not represented as points in $\Re^d$. \item The query is in the form of a (possibly complex) natural language phrase. \end{enumerate}

-Our key idea for resolving these challenges is to {\em leverage recent advancements in Generative AI (GenAI) and develop a randomized Monte Carlo algorithm} that enables applying traditional nearest-neighbor techniques in our setting.
+Such approaches, however, are not directly applicable in our setting because of two main challenges. (a) Multi-modal tuples such as images are not represented as points in $\Re^d$. and (b) The query is in the form of a (possibly complex) natural language (NL) phrase.
+Fortunately, vector representations (aka embeddings)~\cite{oquab2014learning, kiela2014learning} have been proposed to address the first challenge.
+The state-of-the-art resolution to the second challenge is by utilizing the embeddings jointly trained on $\langle$tuple, text$\rangle$ pairs -- which enables transforming the query and the tuples into the same embedding space and applying NN-search to answer the query.
+However, as we observe in \S~\ref{sec:exp}, while this idea works well for simple queries such as object detection, it fails for more complex queries similar to the one in Example~\ref{ex:1}.
+Therefore, we instead propose a new idea by {\em leveraging recent advancements in Generative AI and developing a randomized Monte Carlo algorithm} for (approximate) nearest-neighbor search in our setting.